cs282-video-colorization-team/Video-Colorization-with-GANs/README.md

 * Example command to test Zootopia dataset:

-`python output.py --path data_path --savepath output_time/ --modelpath model_path --time 'time'`
+`python output.py --path data_path/ --savepath output_time/ --modelpath model_path --time 'time'`

 to test the model with unseen images.
 Replace `data_path` by the path of the test set of Zootopia and replace `model_path` by the path of the model that was saved during the training process.